mariellefoster/plots_and_projects/README.md

   - the likelihood of various endangering events

 ## An Office Chair with Seat Warmer
-- since the patriarchy keeps office temps at a low, we buy people who get cold (female bodied humans) chairs that keep them warm, if they want.
+- since the patriarchy keeps office temps at a low, we buy people who get cold (female bodied humans oftentimes) chairs that keep them warm, if they want.

+##